meltano/meltano/docs/src/_contribute/errors.md

 ## Creating a custom exception

 _All_ new custom exceptions must inherit from `meltano.core.error.MeltanoError` or one of its subclasses.
-The subclass declaration takes the optional

-The subclassed exception has to be instantiated with a required `reason` argument, which is a string describing the error, as well as the optional `instruction` argument that can be used to provide additional next troubleshooting steps to the user.
+The `meltano.core.error.MeltanoError` initializer takes in a `reason` argument, which is a string describing the error, as well as the optional `instruction` argument that can be used to provide additional troubleshooting steps for the user.

 ```python
 from meltano.core.error import MeltanoError